 During week 1, we had to develop goals and needs for our robot.
-We decided that we should develop a robot capable of going under the low bar, damage 4 of 5 defensive categories, shoot the low goal, shoot the high goal and climb the tower.
-We started building out the playing field items that will be needed to test and practice with the robot.
-The CAD (computer-aided design) team started designing the the robot components before we start building the robot.
-The programming team loaded new software and test code that will be used during the season.
+We decided to develop a robot capable of going under the low bar, damage 4 of 5 defensive categories, shoot the low goal, shoot the high goal and climb the tower.
+We started building out the playing field items that would be needed to test and practice with the robot.
+The CAD (Computer Aided Design) team started designing the robot components and the programming team began testing code to use during the season.

 Week 2 – Design and Prototype

-Design work continued, the team started to prototype different ideas for ball collection and chassis design.
-Different ideas were considered for wheels to use.
-The control team is experimenting with different auto-align codes using the 2015 practice chassis.
+Design work continued, the team started to prototype different ideas for chassis design.
+Different ideas were considered for wheels and drivetrain while the control team experimented with different auto-align codes using an old chassis.

 Week 3- CAD and Fabrication

-Design was continued this week, however physical building took place in the form of creating supports and cross members.
-Milling and cutting of the these parts started this week.
-In addition to this, the Computer Aided Design team continued working with the climbing and a high shooting mechanisms while the programming team worked on code for the tank drive and the ball sucker.
-The team also worked on gearbox selection and worked out the math concerning the strategy.
-We sent some of our CAD files to our sponsors to be laser cut.
-The programming team attached our woodbox prototype to last years practice chassis and developed code for ball pick up and shooting.
+The Computer Aided Design (CAD) team continued working with the climbing and a high shooting mechanisms while the programming team worked on code for the tank drive.
+The team also worked on gearbox selection and we sent CAD files to our sponsors for laser cutting.
+The programming team attached our woodbox prototype to an old chassis and continued to develop code.

 Week 4 – Fabrication and assembly

 This week we received our side panels and other parts from GenMet.
-We started to bore holes to fit for bearings and tap screw holes.
-Our chassis is now starting to come together.
-Many parts are being assembled.
-The bot is starting to take shape.
-Control team is still practicing with the previous bot and starting to write code to deploy to this bot.
+We started to bore holes to fit for bearings and tap screw holes as the chassis took shape.
+The control team continued practicing with the previous bot and starting to write code to deploy to this bot.

 Week 5 – Control Assembly and Testing

-This week the control team was able to install electrical components such as motor controllers, roborio, power distribution panel and radio.
-The robot came to life this week.
-We were able to connect the robot to the driver station on the laptop drive it around the shop.
-This was a very exciting time!
-The robot is alive!
+This week the control team was able to install electrical components and the robot came to life this week.
+We were able to connect the robot to the driver station and drive it.

 Week 6 – Last week!
 Testing and Tuning